laguilarg99/WebScraper/README.md

     docker run  --shm-size="2g" -d -p 5000:5000 flask_app
 ```

-Finally, go a web browser and look for the following url, localhost:5000
+Finally, go to a web browser and look for the following url, localhost:5000